aplsimple/mulster/README.md

   * `-mode regexp` can be combined, e.g. `-mode regexp-all-nocase`

+  * `-files 1` for OUT= lines to be file names to take the lines from

   * `--` switches options off (for *fileini*)

 The `-infile, -outfile, -mode, -backup, -keep, -single, -charset, -lineend` options can be redefined in *fileini*, e.g.